You might want to see another GP or specialist to get a second opinion about your medical care.

 Your worries or fears

 You might worry about offending or upsetting your doctor by asking to see someone else.
 This is unlikely to happen.
-Doctors themselves often ask their colleagues about complex and unusual cases.
+Doctors themselves often ask their colleagues' opinion about complex and unusual cases.

 Things to think about